ankraft/onem2mlib/README.md

 	# do more modifications here
 	ae.get()

-The lat example also creates a new &lt;AE> resource in the CSE, but does it explicitly.
+The last example also creates a new &lt;AE> resource in the CSE, but does it explicitly.
 It fails in case a resource with the same name already exists.

 	ae = AE(cse, resourceName='aeName')
 	# do more modifications here